marksim/cipr/README.md

 Upon finding one, clones the repository in a new directory, applies the pull request patch, and runs 'rake spec' on it The results are added as a comment to the pull request

+If you have private repositories, you'll need to set up your ~/.netrc file like so:

+    machine github.com
+    login <github_username>
+    password <github_password>

 ## TODO ##

 Provide a mechanism for defining what to run on a repo